magicstickuk/multisite-post-duplicator/readme.txt

 = 0.5 =
 * Now copies post tags
 * Now copies featured images from posts
+* Admin notice apon dupication with link to go straight to new post
 * Cleaned code for improved efficiency

 = 0.4 =